Find joy in the past despite pain in the present by making lost loved ones a part of holiday traditions.

 2. Make their favorite recipes.

-As hard as it was, the first December without my mom we we gathered together and made her Christmas cookies.
-We did an awful job without her but we felt her near as we tried to carry on her Christmas baking tradition.
+As hard as it was, the first December without my mom we made her Christmas cookies.
+We did an awful job without her but felt her near as we carried on her Christmas baking tradition.
 At Christmas and Thanksgiving dinner, we make our moms’ favorite dishes and wish they were here to add in that extra pinch of love that makes the food taste so much sweeter.

 3. Carry on their traditions.

-Baking, gift-giving, dinner menus, carol singing — whatever family memories our lost loved ones enjoyed, we need to continue.
-It’s so easy to let traditions slip away without certain family members but we should keep up with the things they loved.
-With my husband’s family rooted in England, my mother-in-law loved to give out Christmas crackers on Christmas Eve.
-We all enjoyed the tradition but could easily do without it.
+Baking, gift-giving, dinner menus, carol singing – whatever family memories our lost loved ones enjoyed, we need to continue.
+It’s so easy to let traditions slip away without certain family members but we can keep up with the things they loved.
+With my husband’s family rooted in England, my mother-in-law loved to give out Christmas “crackers” on Christmas Eve.
+(Crackers are cardboard tubes with twisted wrappers; when you pull apart the cracker, it makes a loud bang – and there is a small gift or message inside.)
+During my mother-in-law’s life, we enjoyed the tradition but could easily have done without it.
 But in the years since she has been gone, we have continued to find those little packages on our dinner plates, and as we pop them open we think of her.
-If we want our children to carry the legacies of our lost loved ones into their own lives for years to come, we need to teach them the value of tradition.

 4. Give gifts in their honor.

-Especially for our children.
-We can give gifts that we know our lost loved one would have given.
+Especially for our children, we can give gifts that we know our lost loved one would have given.
 We can talk about her as we present those gifts.
 “Gigi would have loved to give you this toy horse for Christmas.
 She would be so proud of how you are learning to ride.”
-Knowing the pain of losing my mom will be sharp during the holidays, we also find gifts to give my dad that will honor her and her legacy.
-We can keep our loved ones close throughout the gift-giving holidays by honoring them in our exchange.
+Knowing the pain of losing my mom will be sharp during the holidays, we also find gifts to give my dad that will honor her.

 5. Be thankful for the memories they left behind.

-Holidays tend to open the wounds of loved ones lost.
-It can be easy to stuff wonderful memories to save ourselves the pain of directly dealing with the fact that person is not with us this year.
+Holidays tend to open the wounds of missing people we have lost.
+It can be easy to bury memories to save ourselves the pain of directly dealing with the fact that person is not with us this year.
 But memories keep those we’ve lost alive.
-And a heart of thanks brings honor to the life they lived.
 Our children need to see us finding joy in the past despite the pain of the present.
-Our children need to hear us sharing memories with thanksgiving that our loved one graced our life as long as they did.
+Our children need to hear us sharing memories with gratitude that our loved one graced our life as long as they did.

 This article was written by Jessica Wolstenholm.
 She lives in Nolensville, Tennessee, with her husband, Dave, and two children.